lenn0n/devGuide/frontend/common-mistakes-of-nextjs-beginners.md

 There are two components you can use in next.js

-1. Server Components 'use server'<-- default
+1. Server Components 'use server' (default)
 2. Client Components 'use client'

-Server components will only run on the server side.
+Server components will only run in the server side.
 This is the default behavior of each page you create.
 Meanwhile, client components runs in the browser.

 Things you cannot do/use in Server Components: